day8/lein-git-inject/README.md

 # lein-git-inject

+This Leiningen middleware allows you to:
+   1. derive an application's `version` from the ambient git tags/status at build time.
+   2. alter the lein `defproject` to use this derived `version`
+   3. embed this `version` within your ClojureScript application for purposes like logging.
-This Leiningen middleware allows you to automatically embed, into your ClojureScript application, certain values which are ambient at build-time.
+   4. As a small bonus, it also allows you to embed, into your ClojureScript application, certain other values which are ambient at build-time.

 Your application will contain one or more `def`s and they will be bound to build-time values such as:
    - the `git tag` for the source code being used to build the app (the equivalent to what would be returned by `git describe --tags --dirty --long`)